Imad al-Din Zengi: Atabeg of Mosul and Aleppo

 Following the death in 1128 of Toghtekin, atabeg of Damascus, a power vacuum threatened to open Syria to renewed Crusader aggression.
 Zengi became atabeg of Mosul in 1127 and of Aleppo in 1128, uniting the two cities under his personal rule, and was formally invested as their ruler by the Seljuk Sultan Mahmud II.
+He installed Sawar ibn Aytegin as governor of Aleppo.
 Zengi had supported the young sultan against his rival, the caliph al-Mustarshid.

 Zengi against Damascus

 In 1130 Zengi allied with Taj al-Mulk Buri of Damascus against the Crusaders, but this was only a ruse to extend his power; he had Buri's son taken prisoner and seized Hama from him.
 Zengi also besieged Homs, the governor of which was accompanying him at the time, but could not capture it, so he returned to Mosul, where Buri's son and the other prisoners from Damascus were ransomed for 50,000 dinars.
 The next year, Zengi agreed to return the 50,000 dinars if Buri would deliver to him Dubays ibn Sadaqa, emir of al-Hilla in Iraq, who had fled to Damascus to escape al-Mustarshid.
 When an ambassador from the caliph arrived to bring Dubays back, Zengi attacked him and killed some of his retinue; the ambassador returned to Baghdad without Dubays.

 Mahmud II died in 1131, setting off a war for the succession.
 As the Seljuk princes were occupied fighting one another in Persia, Zengi marched on Baghdad to add it to his dominions.
 He was defeated by the caliph's troops, however, and only escaped thanks to the help of the governor of Tikrit, Najm ad-Din Ayyub.
 Several years later, Zengi would reward the governor with a position in his army, paving the way for Saladin's brilliant career.

 The Citadel of Aleppo was fortified by the Zengids during the Crusades.
 Imad ad-Din Zengi, followed by his son Nur ad-Din (ruled 1147–1174), unified Aleppo and Damascus and held back the Crusaders from their repeated assaults on the cities.